jnand/cortland-guide/pages/crypto/gnupg.md

 your machine might store the data and make it available to others!
 ```

-There should now be a file in your current directory named `master-revocation-certificate.gpg`, store this in a safe place, **off-line** preferably, adding a copy to your keychain.
+There should now be a file in your current directory named `master-revocation-certificate.gpg`, store this in a safe place, **offline** preferably, adding a copy to your keychain.

 ?> To revoke your master key, invalidating all its subkeys, import your revocation certificate (`gpg --import rev-cert.gpg`) and then inform the keyserver (`gpg --send <master-key-id>`).